EUthana/IASC-2P02/README.md

 ![](img/cover1.jpg)

 Abstract:
 This is a research project about media archaeology.
-I chosed an old operating system which once was the most popular OS from 1991 to 1997.The reason I gave a title as 'The Phantom of the Opera'is both of them have a glorious history, and then eventually forgotten.
+I chosed an old operating system which once was the most popular OS from 1991 to 1997.The reason I gave a title as 'The Phantom of the Opera'is both of them have a glorious history, and then eventually forgotten.Amiga was the world's first operating system(OS) with both full color and stereo, and also was well-knowned as gaming system.
+Amiga OS had a game platform with same name, and it supports exclusive games over 1500 (as of 2002).In the era of gray, black and white, a full-color and stereo OS does stand out.
+It is no exaggeration to say that Amiga's fiery degree at that time hit two systems of Mac and Windows.
+However, after the rise of the Linux system around 2005, users began to change their mind at the same time.Choose Amiga, Windows,Linxu or Mac?
+Unfortunatly,Aimga is the one that was eliminated.
+The gaming system is indeed the highlight of Amiga and also the flaw.
+With the development of times, users' requirements for computers are no longer limited to office or entertainment but both.
+The users' drain rate is much faster than exoected, as of 2007, Amiga's number of users has dropped from 2 million to 30,000.
+Almost extinct for the OS, and it officially stopped updating after the 4.04 version.